Planning a trip to Greece in June and wondering what the weather is like and what you can do during this month?

 You have 3 choices:

-- Buy your ticket to Acropolis (€20 or €30) from the Acropolis Official e-ticketing service here.
+- Buy your ticket to the Acropolis ( €30) from the Acropolis Official e-ticketing service here.
 On the website, choose the region ‘Attika’ and then ‘Acropolis and Slopes’.

-- Buy it through Get Your Guide an Entry Ticket with an Audio Tour
+- Buy it through Get Your Guide, an Entry Ticket with an Audio Tour

 In Athens, you’ll find a wide range of nightlife options, from trendy bars in the city center to rooftop clubs with stunning views of the Acropolis.
 The popular areas for nightlife in Athens include Gazi, Psirri, and Kolonaki.